SciDriver/spark-nsls2/examples/sharp-mpi/README.txt

-The sharp-mpi compute-intensive application that demonstrates the acceleration of the ptychographic reconstruction approach with the MPI parallel framework.
+This demo demonstrates the MPI/GPU ptychographic reconstruction application resolving both the GPU memory and performance requirements of ptychographic experiments for processing large scans.

 1. Running spark with jupyter